Patrick-Dolan/space-tourism-website/README.md

 I thoroughly enjoyed using Tailwind.
 Sometimes it feels like the number of `classNames` gets a bit out of control and I could see how even more complex sites could be a challenge to manage, but overall I enjoy the utility-first design.

 I think one of the biggest things I want to work on in the future when using Tailwind is how I manage the layouts.
-I had a habit of adding spacing directly in the element I wanted to move when I think having less styling in a reusable component like `PageHeader.jsx` and instead just wrapping it in a div with the layout classes in the actual web page component makes more sense.
+I had a habit of adding spacing directly in the element I wanted to move when I thought having less styling in a reusable component like `PageHeader.jsx` and instead just wrapping it in a div with the layout classes in the actual web page component made more sense.

 ### Continued development